bradgarropy/lcd-marquee-web/README.md

 # 🟦 lcd marquee - web

-A web application to send realtime messages to an LCD sitting on my desk.
+A web application to send real-time messages to an LCD sitting on my desk.

 🔗 https://lcd.bradgarropy.com